MattDodsonEnglish/docs/readme.md

 ![social-accounts](https://d33wubrfki0l68.cloudfront.net/3e76f93de7ae6b06126c7686e706673ec8ccac65/bdc4e/images/docs/ghost/shared/social-accounts.png)

-For other social accounts, the theme use [Evil Icons](http://evil-icons.io/) to provide very simple and clean icons.
+For other social accounts, the theme uses [Evil Icons](http://evil-icons.io/) to provide very simple and clean icons.
 Here you can find a list of the social media icons to use:

 Facebook